 3. All valuations are calculated through the following formulas.
 The figures in parentheses after ROA and ROE are annualized based on the six-month figures for the period.

-Funds from operations: Net income (excluding Gain on sale of investment properties) + Depreciation and amortization
+Funds from operations: Net income (excluding Gains on sales of investment properties) + Depreciation and amortization

 Net operating income from property leasing activities: (Revenue from property leasing - Rental expenses) + Depreciation and amortization